 General Counsel – Abu Dhabi Investment Office

-Jamie is General Counsel of Abu Dhabi Investment Office (ADIO), the central government hub supporting private sector investment in the Emirate of Abu Dhabi.
+Jamie is Senior Advisor at the Abu Dhabi Investment Office (ADIO), the central government hub supporting private sector investment in the Emirate of Abu Dhabi.

 ADIO enables opportunities for domestic and foreign investors aligned with Abu Dhabi’s economic priorities and offers a range of targeted programmes, including competitive cash and non-cash incentives, direct investment, VC fund investment, SME stimulus and public-private partnerships.

 Prior to joining ADIO, Jamie was a Corporate Law Partner in KPMG Law’s Sydney office.
 Before joining KPMG Law, Jamie was a General Counsel at Mubadala Investment Company, advising Aerospace, Defence, ICT and Healthcare business units.

 His formative legal years were spent at King & Wood Mallesons (Sydney) and New York Law firm, Debevoise & Plimpton (London) where he obtained significant experience in advising private equity fund sponsors and investors in relation to establishment and investment into private equity funds.